-CLion provides two dedicated inspections for Concepts, Unused concept and Constrain a function's result.
+CLion provides two dedicated inspections for Concepts, Unused concept and Unconstrained variable type.
 You can configure them in :

-The Constrain a function's result inspection suggests constraining local variables declared as
+The Unconstrained variable type inspection suggests constraining local variables declared as

-auto if the result of a constrained function call is assigned to them.
-This inspection is disabled by default on Windows and is not supported for concepts declared with the
+auto if the result of a constrained expression or function call is assigned to them.
+This inspection is disabled by default on Windows.

 Code completion, navigation, and refactoring